stuccopotamus/Where-to-next/README.md

 ## Assumptions and Caveats
-- 3-Factor PCA is useful, but to get a bigger picture with more exhaustive results, more categories are needed.
+- 3-Factor PCA is useful, but to get a bigger picture with more exhaustive results more categories are needed.
 - Climate score is based on yearly averages, not seasonal or even monthly, nevetheless this completely ignores personal preference (depending on the cases: cold > warm).
 - This 560-city database does not factor in the current state of events (wars, political imbalances, epidemics, etc.).